 Recent infrastructure projects in the Port Hedland Harbour have required the calculation of estimates of historical and cumulative loss of BPPH as part of the approvals process.
-Two of the larger, recent projects are Fortescue Metals Group's (FMG) development of Anderson Point, and the development of Utah Point on Finucane Island by the Port Hedland Port Authority (PHPA).
+Recent projects such as Fortescue Metals Group's (FMG) development of Anderson Point, and the development of Utah Point on Finucane Island by the Port Hedland Port Authority (PHPA).
 Both of these projects used Paling et al. (2003) as the basis for their estimates of historical loss of mangroves that occurred as a consequence of industrial development in the port.

 A critical review of the estimates in Paling et al. (2003) identified a number of concerns with the estimates provided (SKM 2009b).
-Loss estimates compiled by Paling et al. (2003) were confined to those within the major creek system within the harbour (such as the infilling of East Creek by BHP Billiton Iron Ore), and did not include areas to the east or west which are still within the EPA's defined Port Hedland Industrial LAU (EPA 2001).
+Loss estimates compiled by Paling et al. (2003) were confined to those within the major creek system within the harbour (such as the infilling of East Creek by BHP Billiton Iron Ore), and did not include areas to the east or west, which are still within the EPA's defined Port Hedland Industrial LAU (EPA 2001).
 Furthermore, no account was made of the areas where the then Cargill Salt facility (now Dampier Salt Limited) caused the loss of mangrove habitat.
 Findings from a review of data presented by Paling et al. (2003) are discussed by SKM (2009b).

 Most recent project proposals (e.g. by FMG and PHPA) have relied heavily upon the loss estimates provided by Paling et al. (2003), and subsequently the loss estimates provided by the EPA in SINCLAIR KNIGHT MERZ several Bulletins and Reports.
 This approach leads to loss estimates based on an original baseline of 2,676 ha (approved by the EPA) and the total of mangroves remaining within the LAUs is derived by subtraction of the approved losses for each successive development proposal.
-The most recent EPA Report

 If this approach is adopted, then the historical and cumulative losses for mangroves in the Port Hedland Industrial LAU including the proposed Outer Harbour Development are as listed in Table 5-2.

-LAU Mangrove extent 1 Current extent of mangroves as defined by EPA Sequential historical losses Cumulative losses (%)
+LAU Mangrove extent Current extent of mangroves as defined by EPA Sequential historical losses Cumulative losses (%)

-Port Hedland Industrial (154.3 km 2) 2,676 ha 2,378.9ha Area of 297.1 ha lost due to existing development 11.1
+Port Hedland Industrial (154.3 km ) 2,676 ha 2,378.9ha Area of 297.1 ha lost due to existing development 11.1

 Proposed loss of 40 ha from PHPA South West Creek Development - 40.0 ha

-Total Cumulative loss of 342.1 ha 12.8
+Total Cumulative loss of 337.1 ha 12.6

 2,333.9 ha Worst-case loss scenario:

-Port Hedland Outer Harbour project: 27 ha
+Port Hedland Outer Harbour project: 29.5 ha

-Total Cumulative loss of 369.1 ha 13.8
+Total Cumulative loss of 366.6 ha 13.7